WurthElektronik/FeatherWings/CalypsoFeatherWing/lib/WE_CalypsoFeatherWing/examples/azure/README.md

 * Create, configure, and run a Stream Analytics job for data transfer from your IoT hub to your Power BI account.
 * Create and publish a Power BI report to visualize the data.

-Note: If you prefer using **Excel** for the data visualization, please skip to the next section.
+Note: If you prefer using **Excel** for the data visualization, you will have one extra step.
+Excel cannot connect directly to the stream analytics, Therefore SQL database will be necessary

 ### What you need